 The Eight Best Frozen Treats in Pittsburgh

-Our dining critic picks his favorite ice cream, ice pop, frozen custard, vegan delight and more.
+Our dining critic picked his favorite ice cream, ice pops, frozen custard, vegan delight and more.

 photo by adam milliron

 Ed. note: This story has been updated since its original publication.

 There’s a running joke at the Pittsburgh Magazine office: Somebody mentions ice cream or dessert.
 People look at me.
 I say, “Go to Millie’s.”
 Everyone else says, “What a surprise you said that, Hal.”
 I’m smitten with the creamery’s signature flavors such as Chad’s vanilla and Vietnamese coffee and look forward to its seasonal offerings such as rhubarb sorbet and black-walnut molasses.
 The company also is changing the region’s food system by creating an ever-increasing demand for sustainable dairy products and a steady supply chain for local farmers, and we like that a lot, too.